What is a cookie?

 Cookies used on this website

 Language cookies, to remember the user’s language preferences and improve their browsing experience

 Google Analytics: Stores cookies to be able to compile statistics on the traffic and volume of visits to this website.
 By using this website you are consenting to the processing of information about you by Google.
 Therefore, the exercise of any right in this regard must be done by communicating directly with Google.

-Social networks: Each social network uses its own cookies so that you can click on buttons such as Like or Share.
+Social networks: Each social network uses its own cookies so that you can click on buttons like Like or Share.

-At any time you can exercise your right to deactivate or delete cookies from this website.
+At any time you can exercise your right to disable or delete cookies from this website.
 These actions are performed differently depending on the browser you are using.
-Here is a quick guide for the most popular browsers.
+Here is a quick guide to the most popular browsers.

-Web browsers are the tools in charge of storing cookies and from this place you must exercise your right to eliminate or deactivate them.
-Neither this website nor its legal representatives can guarantee the correct or incorrect manipulation of cookies by the aforementioned browsers.
+Web browsers are the tools responsible for storing cookies and from this place you must exercise your right to delete or deactivate them.
+Neither this website nor its legal representatives can guarantee the correct or incorrect handling of cookies by the aforementioned browsers.

 In some cases it is necessary to install cookies so that the browser does not forget your decision not to accept them.

-In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and agrees not to share it with third parties, except in cases where it is necessary for the operation of the system or when the law requires such an effect.
-According to Google, it does not save your IP address.
+In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and undertakes not to share them with third parties, except in cases where it is necessary for the operation of the system or when the law requires such effect.
+According to Google, it does not store your IP address.
 Google Inc. is a company adhering to the Safe Harbor Agreement that guarantees that all transferred data will be treated with a level of protection in accordance with European regulations.